Concordium/concordium-node/concordium-node/scripts/local/README.md

 ## Run with N baker nodes

-Use `--scale` argument and (`NUM_BAKERS` environment variable  to increase number of bakers for a specific service.
-As example, to run it using 4 baker nodes:
+Use `--scale` argument and `NUM_BAKERS` environment variable  to increase number of bakers for a specific service.
+As example, to run it using 5 baker nodes:

 ```bash
 $> NUM_BAKERS=5 DESIRED_PEERS=5 docker-compose up --scale baker=5